gpadolina/Notes/Python/Scikit-Learn/MLFundamentals.md

 * *Regularization* - Constraining a model to make it simpler and reducing the risk of overfitting.
 * *Hyperparameter* - A hyperparameter is a parameter of a learning algorithm, not the model.
 * *Cross-validation* - The training set is split into complementary subsets, and each model is trained against a different cobination of these subsets and validated against the remaining parts.
+* *Pipeline* - A sequence of data processing components.
+* Performance Measures
+ * *RMSE* - Typical performance measure for regression problems is the Root Mean Square Error.
+It measures the standard deviation of the errors the system makes in its predictions.
+ * *MAE* - Another way to measure the distance between two vectors: prediction vector and target values vector.